kjolley/BIGSdb_documentation/administration.rst

 uploading new contig data.
 The attributes are also searchable.

 To set up new attributes, click the add (+) 'sequence attributes' link on the isolate database curator's index page.
+This function is normally hidden, so you may need to click the 'Show all' toggle to display it.

 .. image:: /images/administration/sequence_attributes.png